Rev. Dr. Christopher M. Hamlin

-He is married to Sara B. Hamlin, Vice President of Tourism for the Greater Birmingham Convention and Visitors Bureau, and they are parents to Jermaine Fuller and Kyle P. Hamlin and grandparents of Karter Patric Hamlin and Peyton Je’Na Fuller.
+He is married to Sara B. Hamlin, Vice President of Tourism for the Greater Birmingham Convention and Visitors Bureau, and they are parents to Jermaine (Nina) Fuller and Kyle P. Hamlin and grandparents of Karter Patric Hamlin and Peyton Je’Na Fuller.